 As a premium partner of The London Book Fair, CCC is bringing all of our previously scheduled panel appearances to you as virtual programming.
-Listen, throughout the spring, to the CCC series Beyond the Book for podcasts on Transformative Agreements and sustainable Open Access; the changing relationship of Publishers and Researchers; and metadata, data mining, and the Directive on Copyright in the Digital Single Market.
 Read our press release on alternate virtual London Book Fair programming.

-Monday, 16 March: Find the Right Combination: How Transformative Agreements Unlock Sustainable Open Access NOW AVAILABLE
+Find the Right Combination: How Transformative Agreements Unlock Sustainable Open Access PODCAST NOW AVAILABLE

 For the transition to Open Access to be sustainable over time, publishers are forging new partnerships that will lead to frictionless, flexible, and scalable workflows for funders, institutions and researchers.
 Successful collaboration among libraries, publishers, researchers, and intermediaries will also ensure diversity in the post-Plan S scholarly publishing ecosystem.
 Panelists will share insights into how they’ve adapted systems to support emerging needs under terms of Transformative Agreements.
 For example, solutions that incorporate multiple sources of funding into the open access payment stream – and without disrupting the author journey from submission to publication – are increasingly seen as basic requirements.
 Interviews with: